PURPOSE AND SCOPE OF STATEMENT

 YOUR RIGHTS AND HOW TO EXERCISE THEM

+Where we rely on consent to process your information, you have the right to withdraw that consent at any time by contacting us (see contact section below).
+The withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.
 The table below sets out the rights which you have, to address any concerns or queries with us about our processing of your personal data.
 Please note that these rights are not absolute and are subject to certain exemptions under applicable data protection law.

 |RIGHT TO BE INFORMED||You have the right to know your personal data is being processed by us, how we use your personal data and your rights in relation to your personal data.|